andrewmcgee/Injextor/README.md

 pod install
 ```

+## Background

+Objects depend on other objects (dependencies).
+Often these are stored as instance properties.
+Rather than having the parent object initiaize its own dependencies, it is good practice to inject them from the outside.
+This package/pod provides a simple strategy to achieve this.

+In sum, all dependecies must first be registered with a revolver.
+Objects can then have stored properies for any registered dependency (attributed by special property wrappers).
+Then when an object uses a dependency, the object (indirectly, through the property wrapper) asks the resolver to resolve an instance of the dependency and it is ready for use.
+Depending on the property wrapper used, these dependencies can be resolved as unique instances or shared singletons (classes only).

 ## Usage

-To use dependencies they must first be registered with a resolver (`ResolverType`), usually when the application launches.
+All resolvers must conform to the `ResolverType` protocol.
+There are two concrete implementaions of this protocol provided.
+A `Resolver` handles unique dependencies, whilst a `SingletonResolver` handles shared singletons.

-The `Resolvers` singleton class stores 2 x default `ResolverType` values as properties (one for unique dependencies and the other for singletons).
+For simplicity there is also a `Resolvers` singleton class, which stores 2 x default `ResolverType` values as properties - one for unique dependencies and the other for singletons.
 (Please note: These can be overridden if you wish, or you can store you own `ResolverType` values in a place of your own choosing.)

-Use the `ResolverType` values belonging to the `Resolvers` class to register dependencies:
+The easiest way to register dependencies is to use the `Resolvers` class to register dependencies as follows:

 ```
 Resolvers.shared.unique.register(Dependency())
 Resolvers.shared.singletons.register(SingletonDependency())
 ```

-Alternatively, if you are abstracting types behind protocols then remember to add `as DependencyType`:
+Alternatively, if you are abstracting types behind protocols then remember to add `as <DependencyProtocol>?`:

 ```
-Resolvers.shared.unique.register(Dependency() as DependencyType)
+Resolvers.shared.unique.register(Dependency() as DependencyProtocol)
-Resolvers.shared.singletons.register(SingletonDependency() as SingletonDependencyType)
+Resolvers.shared.singletons.register(SingletonDependency() as SingletonDependencyProtocol)
 ```

-Now you can use these dependencies throughout the app (where the values are initialised automatically with the previously registered values):
+Now you can use these dependencies throughout the app using specially defined property wrapper attributes (where the values are initialised automatically with the previously registered values):

 ```
 class SomeType {